 Kimberly Nicholls is a full stack engineer at Gridium who loves to make data useful.
 She also enjoys reading books and playing outside, especially in the water.

-Before Gridium, Millen was on the marketing teams at Cleantech Group and EnerNOC.
-He began his career at Cambridge Associates and has an MBA from the UCLA Anderson School of Management.
-Talk to Millen about bicycling, buildings, businesses, and green chile burritos!
+Millen has been thinking about the built environment since he was four, when he started with site walks on residential construction projects.
+He began his career at Cambridge Associates and has an MBA from UCLA.
+Talk to him about bicycling, buildings, businesses, and green chile burritos!

 Tom Arnold is co-founder and CEO of Gridium.
 Prior to Gridium, Tom Arnold was the Vice President of Energy Efficiency at EnerNOC, and cofounder at TerraPass.
 Tom has an MBA from the Wharton School of Business at the University of Pennsylvania and a BA in Economics from Dartmouth College.
 When he isn’t thinking about the future of buildings, he enjoys riding his bike and chasing after his two daughters.